cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/architecture/adr-064-abci-2.0.md

 type VerifyVoteExtensionHandler func(sdk.Context, abci.RequestVerifyVoteExtension) abci.ResponseVerifyVoteExtension
 ```

+A new execution state, `voteExtensionState`, will be introduced and provided as
-An ephemeral context and state will be supplied to both handlers.
-The
+the `Context` that is supplied to both handlers.
+It will contain relevant metadata
-context will contain relevant metadata such as the block height and block hash.
+such as the block height and block hash.
+Note, `voteExtensionState` is never
-The state will be a cached version of the committed state of the application and
-will be discarded after the execution of the handler, this means that both handlers
-get a fresh state view and no changes made to it will be written.
+committed and will exist as ephemeral state only in the context of a single block.

 If an application decides to implement `ExtendVoteHandler`, it must return a
 non-nil `ResponseExtendVote.VoteExtension`.